-The Memorial Forest seeks to lessen the stigma for people with mental illness, and to promote greater understanding and compassion from the community as a whole.
-It's important to recognize family and friends who have passed on and acknowledge the courageous battle they fought.
+Founded in 2009, the Memorial Forest seeks to lessen the stigma around mental illness and promote greater understanding and compassion from the community as a whole.

-Thank you to the generous donors, local businesses, sponsors and volunteers who have contributed to the Memorial Forest.
-Without you, the site would not be possible.
+Thank you to the generous donors, local businesses, sponsors and volunteers who have been involved in making the Memorial Forest a reality.